The term ‘VO2 max’ will be familiar to many cyclists, and most riders will know it’s a metric that differentiates professional cyclists from amateurs.

 - The ability to sustain medium-hard power outputs for longer due to lower production of fatiguing by-products

 - An improved maximal lactate steady-state (sometimes referred to as the lactate or anaerobic threshold), Functional Threshold Power (FTP) or Critical Power, which we’ll collectively refer to as maximal steady-state power

 - Better recovery from hard efforts, due to faster clearance and processing of fatiguing by-products

 In short, VO2 max plays an important part in performance across almost all cycling disciplines, from short track sprints right up to long stage races.

 Nature or nurture?

-It’s not uncommon to hear that VO2 max is purely determined by genetics, and that it can’t be increased significantly through training.
+It’s not uncommon to hear that VO2 max is determined purely by genetics, and that it can’t be increased significantly through training.

-Studies show that beginner cyclists can increase their VO2 max by around 10 to 20 per cent over a period of around four to 12 months with relatively minimal training (e.g. three times per week).
+Studies show beginner cyclists can increase their VO2 max by around 10 to 20 per cent over a period of around four to 12 months with relatively minimal training (e.g. three times per week).

 Elite athletes operate at or very close to their genetic maximum and so large jumps in aerobic capacity for them are very difficult to achieve.

 However, in our experience, it’s pretty rare for the average cyclist who is fitting training around work and life commitments to hit their genetic ceiling, so VO2 max usually has some scope for improvement.